dafilmorais/labseq-calculator/README.md

 # Conclusion :rocket:

-I hope you can use this project to learn more about implementing Quafka + Angular + Docker.
+I hope you can use this project to learn more about implementing Quarkus + Angular + Docker.
 Happy coding! :coffee: